ConnectionMaster/pyvalid/readme.md

 Documentation
 -------------
-See the `valid` package's Pydoc documentation.
+See the package's Pydoc documentation.

 Testing
 -------